namish18/HabitForge/README.md

-# 🌟 DreamFlow - Gamified Productivity & Habit Tracking Platform
+# 🌟 HabitForge - Gamified Productivity & Habit Tracking Platform

 > **Transform your habits into achievements with an engaging, game-like experience**

-DreamFlow is a comprehensive productivity application that combines habit tracking, task management, quest systems, and social accountability features to help users build better habits and achieve their goals.
+HabitForge is a comprehensive productivity application that combines habit tracking, task management, quest systems, and social accountability features to help users build better habits and achieve their goals.

 ---

 ## 🎯 Core Philosophy

-Built on the principles of **Atomic Habits** by James Clear, DreamFlow gamifies personal development through:
+Built on the principles of **Atomic Habits** by James Clear, HabitForge gamifies personal development through:
 - **Cue**: Smart reminders and context-aware notifications
 - **Craving**: XP, coins, achievements, and visual progress
 - **Response**: Frictionless habit completion with 2-minute versions